Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 Satisfied.”
 For an ordinal variable, the distance between “Very Dissatisfied” to “Somewhat Dissatisfied” could be larger than the difference between “Somewhat Satisfied” to “Very Satisfied.”
-Additionally, these differences can be compounded since they can very by individual.
+Additionally, these differences can be compounded since they can vary by individual.

 A cool thing about OLR and what makes it different is that the model